lulock/minis/README.md

 - Time

 ## Mini #4: WHAT DO YOU MEME? :speech_balloon:
 As my friends and I look for our go-to boardgames online, I decide to take a shot at stitching one of our favourites using Python: What Do You Meme?
 For now, this program will shuffle a "deck" of memes and a "deck" of texts to match.
 Display a meme image, deal 3 text cards to the player and request them to choose the most appropriate text to match the image for a final meme.
-The selected text will then print on top of the image and display the final composition.
+These three choices are printed to the console.
+Once a 'winning card' is selected, it will be printed onto a card and displayed.
+Then, this winning card will be concatenated with the original meme image and presented as a final winning meme.

 ### Concepts within this mini:
 - Random